Freestone County License Hearing Guide

 Even if your license is suspended, you may be eligible for an occupational license (also known as a hardship license) in Texas.

-• IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of the occupational license.
+• IID Requirement: Depending on the circumstances of your DUI and your driving record, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back